 - Operators should ensure appropriate ratios of coach/adult to child/vulnerable adult as per SGB guidance and follow all related safeguarding advice.

-- Health, safety and welfare policies should always be risk assessed and
+- Health, safety and welfare policies should always be risk assessed and implemented.

 - Operators should also refer to the additional considerations developed by Children 1st: Child Wellbeing and Protection Considerations.